Montipora capitata

 Montipora capitata, commonly known as rice coral or pore coral, is a stony coral in the family Acroporidae.
 It is a reef building species and is found in tropical parts of the Pacific Ocean.

 Description

 Montipora capitata is an encrusting, colonial coral which develops arborescent forms as it matures.
-The corallites are tiny and well separated by coenosteum.
+The corallites are tiny and well separated by cœnosteum.
 Their walls and the septa are indistinct.
 The skeleton is porous and there are small smooth surface projections known as verrucae which give the coral its common name of rice coral.
 These are irregularly spaced and may be fused near the tips of branches.
 The colour is normally pale brown with white verrucae.

 Distribution

 Montipora capitata is found in the tropical north and central Pacific Ocean at depths down to 20 m.
 It is common in the waters around Hawaii especially where the sea is turbulent.

 Ecology

 The crown-of-thorns starfish (Acanthaster planci), seems to preferentially feed on corals of the genus Montipora.
 It is a voracious predator and can have devastating effects on slow growing corals.